ifindoubt/django-mash/README.md

 _Note_ There is a db.mysql file in the root of the repository though empty.
 It is symbolic, the database used here is part of the system, not the build tree.

 Further inclusions were added. **Python** packages `asgiref`==3.7.2 `drf_yasg`==1.21.5 `pycodestyle`==2.10.0 `pycodestyle`==2.10.0 `pyparsing`==3.0.9 `pyrsistent`==0.19.3 `ruamel.yaml`==0.17.31.

+## Structure

+The main URI is at biginsurance/.
+The path for clients CRUD operations follow from there.
+Total users on the system can be viewed from standard admin/ URI